chmike/base64/README.md

 The function `NewEncoding(alphabet, ignore, padding, bitPadding)` allows to define an encoding with a user defined alphabet, any set of ASCII characters to ignore, a user defined padding character or none, and `Strict` or `Lax` bit padding checking which doesn't require the padding bits to be 0.
+A helper function `MustNewEncoding`is provided to instantiate the encoding as a global variable initialized at program startup.

 Two alphabets are predefined, `StdAlphabet` and `URLAlphabet`.
 The characters to ignore may be nil, `IgnoreNone`, `IgnoreNewlineOnly`, `IgnoreAll`.
 The